aptos-labs/identity-connect-docs/packages/wallet-sdk/DOCS.md

 );
 ```

-The below utility function, will perform the two actions and pack them together into a single `WalletAccountConnectInfo` that is the input type of
+The below utility function, will perform the two actions and pack them together
+into a single `WalletAccountConnectInfo` that is the input type of further methods

 ```tsx
 import {